 Also, very thin metal films require some sort of support structure, called a substrate, to hold them intact.
 That means that only the top of the film is available for use.
 Until now, a free-standing metal monolayer seemed like an interesting theoretical exercise that would never be realized in the real world.

 The Dresden group made their discovery while they were making graphene.
-They grew graphene layers from a carbon-containing vapor deposited onto a nickel–molybenum substrate.
+They grew graphene layers from a carbon-containing vapor-deposited onto a nickel–molybdenum substrate.
 To peel the graphene up from the substrate, they used an etching solution made of iron chloride.

 The researchers repeated their procedure and examined several iron-contaminated graphene sheets using their electron microscope.
 They analyzed the structure and characteristics of the iron films, to make sure that these truly were pure iron monolayers.
 Their observations agreed well with the theoretical properties derived from calculations.